Skip to main content

 Program eligibility requirements

-Our Police Studies UCERT offers a pathway to policing for career-changers and people not already "license eligible" in the state.
-Students must have already obtained an associate's degree (or higher) in any discipline from a regionally accredited college or university to enter this program unless they are already enrolled in our "Criminal Justice BA with Police Studies UCERT" or another bachelor's degree at Metro State.
+Our Police Studies Certificate provides a pathway to policing for career-changers and people not already "license eligible" in the state.
+Applicants must hold an associate's degree (or higher) in any discipline to enter this program unless enrolled in Metro State's Criminal Justice BA with Police Studies Certificate or another bachelor's program.

-Apply to Metropolitan State now
+Apply to Metro State now

-Get started on your Police Studies UCERT
+Get started on your Police Studies Certificate

 Courses and Requirements